lemlooma/lemlooma/README.md

 - 🔏  I’m currently working on new features for a project management platform.
 - 🧐  Exploring new ways to implement my coding skills into my own personal passions
-- 🤝  Always looking to collaborate with other awesome developers
+- 🤝  Always looking to collaborate with awesome like minded people
-- 💻  Always seeking to learn new and efficent ways to better my programming skills
+- 💻  Always seeking to travel, connect, learn, and teach

 ### Toolbelts: